SupriyaPrabhu27/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

 # NAME: SUPRIYA PRABHU

 # REG NO: 24001111

-# Experiment 3 Uploading temperature sensor data in Thing Speak cloud
+# Experiment 3:-Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.